Paul Durand-Ruel: Death and legacy

 Durand-Ruel died on 5 February 1922 in Paris.

 While Paul Durand-Ruel has the legacy of bringing art to the free market, he viewed the pursuit of art as an end in itself.
 By seeking out the most authentic art, and investing in artists that he believed showed talent above all else, Durand-Ruel pioneered what it meant to be a modern art dealer.
 Furthermore, both Paul Durand-Ruel and his father attempted to separate their own political views from the subject matter of the art they supported; despite being conservatives, the Durand-Ruels invested in the progressive École de 1830.
 As a result of his approach to art-dealing, Durand-Ruel is considered as the first dealer to show an appreciation for Impressionist art.

 Durand-Ruel was the subject of a major temporary exhibition titled "Inventing Impressionism" held at the National Gallery in London in 2015.

 Durand-Ruel owned a violin made by Francois Lupot in 1810 until his death.
-He bought the violin from Albert Caressa as stated on the certificate issued by Jacques Francais in 1955.
-The violin is offered on sale at 2023 October Auction of Ingles and Hayday.
+He bought the violin from Albert Caressa as stated on the certificate issued by Jacques Français in 1955.
+The violin was sold at auction in October 2023.

+Archives

+The Department of Image Collections at the National Gallery of Art Library holds over 15,000 photographs documenting works of art that moved through Durand-Ruel's New York gallery.